HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 If you are a V-32 skipper and have other legal modifications that improve durability or convenience, please let me know and I will post your idea with a credit to you.

-Request for correction: If anyone finds items on this page to be controversial or incorrect, please let me know.
+Request for correction: If anyone finds items on this page to be controversial or incorrect, please contact me.

 -by R. Kanko